bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+Functional components can do EVERYTHING and are use for light stateless components.
+Whiles Class component handle component “lifecycle” in a special way  and are use for heavy stateful components.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+Component mount is used to set a component’s state after rendering whiles Component update happens after any state or prop change rendering

 3. Define stateful logic.

+Stateful logic is any code that uses the state and prevent dulication of lines of codes.
+The states are declared in a parent components and then passed down to the child components.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange, Act and Assert

+Arrange allows us to renders a React element into a virtual DOM

+Act allows us to "query" the DOM for a specific node by its text that we expect to see in the browser

+Assert is used to test if the component has indeed been rendered